1758 - Prussian invasion of Moravia – Preparations and Arrival

 - artillery around Kuttenberg (present-day Kutná Hora) and Kolín

 - main depots: Prague, Eger (present-day Cheb), Aussig (present-day Ústí na Labem), Pilsen (present-day Plzeň), Budweiss (present-day České Budějovice), Deutschbrod (present-day Havlíčkův Brod), Leuthomischl (present-day Litomyšl), Hohenmauth (present-day Vysoké Mýto), Pardubitz (present-day Pardubice), Königgrätz, Nimburg (present-day Nymburk), Brandeiss (present-day Brandýs nad Labem), Kolín, Kuttenberg

-- smaller magazines: Czaslau (present-day Čáslav), Saaz, Töpliz (present-day Teplice), Budin (present-day Budyně), Leitmeriz (present-day Litoměřice), Niemes (present-day Mimoň), Gabel, Zittau, Jungbunzlau (present-day Mladá Boleslav), Trautenau (present-day Trutnov)
+- smaller magazines: Czaslau (present-day Čáslav), Saaz, Töpliz (present-day Teplice), Budin (present-day Budyně), Leitmeriz, Niemes (present-day Mimoň), Gabel, Zittau, Jungbunzlau (present-day Mladá Boleslav), and Trautenau (present-day Trutnov)

-- military hospitals: Pardubitz, Jesenitz (present-day Jesenice), Neuhauss (present-day Jindřichův Hradec), Wittingau (present-day Třeboň), Prague, Nassavrek (present-day Nasavrky), Boganov (present-day Bojanov), Schimberg, Kamenitz (present-day Kamenice), Malleschau (present-day Malešín), Suchdoll, Kukus (present-day Kuks)
+- military hospitals: Pardubitz, Jesenitz (present-day Jesenice), Neuhauss (present-day Jindřichův Hradec), Wittingau (present-day Třeboň), Prague, Nassavrek (present-day Nasavrky), Boganov (present-day Bojanov), Schimberg (present-day Šimperk), Kamenitz (present-day Kamenice), Malleschau (present-day Malešín), Suchdoll, Kukus (present-day Kuks)

 - all regiments were stationed in various cities and villages of the region